Policy Name: 10 Cents a Meal for Michigan’s Kids and Farms

 Diet and Nutrition, Sustainable Agriculture, School Food

-The program aims to improve children’s daily nutrition by establishing healthy eating habits while also investing in Michigan’s local food economy.
+The program aims to improve children’s daily nutrition by establishing healthy eating habits while also investing in Michigan’s local food economy and Michigan farms.

 How it works: